 If errors occur when processing the HTTP POST request, the PCF shall apply the error handling procedures specified in clause 6.1.7.

-Editor's Note: Error / redirection cases and the related status codes are FFS.
+Editor's Note: The complete list of Error cases and the related status codes are FFS.

+If the PCF, based on local configuration and/or operator policies, denies the creation of the "Individual MBS Policy" resource, the PCF may reject the request within an HTTP "403 Forbidden" status code including the "cause" attribute of the ProblemDetails data structure set to "MBS_POLICY_CONTEXT_DENIED".
+At reception of this error code and based on configured failure actions, the NF service consumer may reject or allow, by applying local policies, the MBS session establishment.

 * * * Next Change * * * *